 - Perform the security risk analysis

-- Provide access to view, download and transmit their health information to at least one patient seen during the performance period
+- Provide access to view, download, and transmit their health information to at least one patient seen during the performance period

 - Create and electronically send a Summary of Care record for at least one patient referred or transitioned to another care setting during the performance period

-- If submitting the ACI measures, electronically receive and incorporate summary of care for at least one transition of care or referral received
+- If submitting the ACI measures, electronically receive and incorporate a summary of care for at least one transition of care or referral received

 - Determine your bonus points